 This year the Board is keen to develop a multi-disciplinary Operational Board to replace the existing Youth Justice Team Shadow Board.
-It is envisaged that the Operational

-Board will mirror the Executive Board in terms of agency representation who sit at an appropriate operational level.
+It is envisaged that the Operational Board will mirror the Executive Board in terms of agency representation who sit at an appropriate operational level.
 The aims of the Operational Board will be:

 - To provide the Executive Board with a comprehensive understanding of the service's progress and challenges.
 This multiagency perspective will offer insights into broader issues, emerging themes, and ideas to strengthen the service.
-By incorporating this frontline perspective, the Executive Board can gain valuable information to address challenges effectively and support the service's continuous improvement. - To ensure engagement and use of the wider workforce's Partnership experience and expertise.
+By incorporating this frontline perspective, the Executive Board can gain valuable information to address challenges effectively and support the service's continuous improvement. - To ensure engagement and use of the wider workforce's experience and expertise.
 By creating opportunities for the workforce to contribute their insights and ideas, the planning moving forward can be informed by their frontline experiences.
-This collaborative approach empowers the workforce, enhances their sense of ownership, and promotes a more effective and of Blackpool's safeguarding priorities which include sustainable service delivery model. - To further prioritise the voice of children.
+This collaborative approach empowers the workforce, enhances their sense of ownership, and promotes a more effective and sustainable service delivery model.
+Partnership Blackpool is currently transitioning from a Pan-Lancashire Children's Safeguarding Assurance Partnership Blackpool is currently transitioning from a Pan-Lancashire Children's Safeguarding Assurance Partnership CSAP) arrangement to Blackpool CSAP.
+The Blackpool CSAP will oversee the strategic delive of Blackpool's safeguarding priorities which include Early Help, Contextual Safeguarding, Domestic - To further prioritise the voice of children.
 By involving young people who have direct experience with the service, their perspectives, ideas, and feedback can significantly contribute to shaping policies, procedures, and initiatives.
 This involvement ensures that the service remains child-centered and responsive to their needs, ultimately leading to better outcomes for the children and families we serve.